Court Hears Chilling Phone Recordings Of Alex Fields, Charlottesville Car Driver Who Killed Heather Heyer

-The recorded phone conversations of James Alex Fields Jr., the man who is accused of killing protester Heather Heyer during the Charlottesville “Unite the Right” rally in 2017 by crashing into her (and several others) with his car, were made public in court on Tuesday, revealing strong feelings of hostilities for Heyer and others demonstrating against the alt-right demonstration.
+The recorded phone conversations of James Alex Fields Jr., the man who is accused of killing protester Heather Heyer during the Charlottesville “Unite the Right” rally in 2017 by crashing into her (and several others) with his car, were made public in court on Tuesday, revealing strong feelings of hostility for Heyer and others demonstrating against the alt-right demonstration.

-The recorded conversations of Fields were made between him and his mother while he was incarcerated at a jail facility following his arrest, reporting from ABC News detailed.
+The recorded conversations of Fields were made between him and his mother while he was incarcerated at a jail facility following his arrest, a report from ABC News detailed.

 Fields told his mother that he believed Heyer was “one of those anti-white supremacists,” and that she was a “communist” who came to protest against him and others at the alt-right rally.
 When his mother reminded him that Heyer’s mother had just lost a daughter due to the attack, Fields seemed very little to care at all about that aspect of the situation.